National-Node-Net/node-lib/docs/logging.md

 fmt
     : *Default: ['name', 'levelname', 'msg', 'created']*, specifies which values of a log record's dictionary to include in the message

 `fmt` must be provided as a list of keys to be included from the Python log entry dict.
 It supports additional keys added to log entries with extra.
-If `CoreLoggerAdaptor` is used, `headers` and `log_type` will also be available as format keys automatically.
+If `LoggerAdaptor` is used, `headers` and `log_type` will also be available as format keys automatically.

 It is recommended not to include `headers` in the message itself when using with the `KafkaHandler` as this handler will automatically send the headers as Kafka message headers.
 You may still include them though, and if you are using the `JSONFormatter` with a different handler (e.g. local debugging with Python's standard `StreamHandler`) then it might be useful to include the headers in the message.

-## Core Logger Adaptor
+## Logger Adaptor

 node-lib provides an adaptor to apply `headers` and `log_type` to all log entries as additional parameters instead of being supplied through `extra`.
 If default values are provided to the Adaptor these will be applied to all entries, however individual log entries may also specify their own values as parameters.

-### `ia_map_lib.logging.CoreLoggerAdaptor`
+### `ia_map_lib.logging.LoggerAdaptor`

 headers
     : *Default: {}*, specifies the default headers to apply to all log messages.